 Cum rosam vīderat, tum incipere vēr arbitrābātur.
 (Verr.
 5.27)

-Whenever he saw (had seen) a rose, then he thought spring was beginning.
+saw (had seen) a rose, then he thought spring was beginning.

 [Past General Condition]